David Scott: Awards, honors, and organizations

 Scott, Worden, and Irwin were granted honorary Doctorates of Astronautical Science from the University of Michigan in 1971.
 Scott was awarded an honorary doctor of science and technology degree from Jacksonville University in 2013.
 It was the first honorary degree bestowed by the university.

 Scott is a fellow of the American Astronautical Society, an associate fellow of the American Institute of Aeronautics and Astronautics, and a member of the Society of Experimental Test Pilots, Tau Beta Pi, Sigma Xi, and Sigma Gamma Tau.

 In 1982 Scott was inducted with nine other Gemini astronauts into the International Space Hall of Fame in the New Mexico Museum of Space History.
 Along with twelve other Gemini astronauts, Scott was inducted into the U.S. Astronaut Hall of Fame in 1993.

+On August 23, 2024, he received an honorary promotion to brigadier general in recognition of his service to the Apollo-Soyuz Test Project and deputy director of the Dryden Flight Research Center.